git-girl/pseudo-projectile-plugin/README.md

 The project directory contains symlinks to projects, that can be added to it through the add_project function, adding the `pwd`.

+After installing you can of course create aliases for the functions, as typing out open_project is a bother.

 # Why?

 I like projectile in emacs and couldn't find something like it for the terminal.